coyove/s2db/readme.md

 4. `function queuettl(queuename)`: return how old (seconds) a member in a queue can be preserved during compaction, 0 means no expiration.
 5. `function compactonstart(shard)`: fired when each shard starts compacting.
 6. `function compactonfinish(shard)`: fired when each shard finishes compacting.
-7. `function compactonresume(shard)`: fired when a shard resumes compacting.
 7. `function compactonerror(shard, error)`: fired when compacting encountered error.
+8. `function compactnotfinished(shard)`: fired when compacting not finished properly.